 #12 Jackson Pollock (1912-1956) – Jack the Dripper

 Artist trivia: Jackson Pollock was famously unstable, having struggled all his life with depression and alcoholism.
-He was able to overcome his addiction for a two-year period, which resulted in an astonishing burst of productivity, before he relapsed.
-Pollock’s life ended at the age of 44 when he crashed his car into a tree just one mile away from his home while driving under influence.
+He overcame his addiction for a two-year period, which resulted in an astonishing burst of productivity before he relapsed.
+Pollock’s life ended at the age of 44 when he crashed his car into a tree just one mile away from his home while driving under the influence.

 #13 Andy Warhol (1928-1987) – The Pope of Pop

 A precursor of the Pop Art movement of the 1960s, Andy Warhol earned a lasting reputation as a cultural icon.
-According to the art movement he invented, elements and symbols of popular culture and mass consumption could be on par with fine arts, as evidenced in Warhol’s Marilyn which became the emblem of pop art.
-He is famous for his bright, colorful paintings and prints of subjects ranging from celebrities to everyday products such as cans of soup.
+According to the art movement he invented, elements and symbols of popular culture and mass consumption could be on par with fine arts, as evidenced in Warhol’s Marilyn, which became the emblem of pop art.
+He is famous for his bright, colorful paintings and prints of subjects ranging from celebrities to everyday products such as soup cans.